rethinkdb/rethinkdb-rs/2-query-language/external-api-access.md

 Now we'd like to sort RethinkDB stargazers by influence.
-When you request stargazers from GitHub, the GitHub API doesn't include the number of followers for each stargazer, but it does include a field `url` which contains the address of the detailed API request for that user.
+When you request stargazers from GitHub, the GitHub API doesn't include the number of followers for each stargazer, but it does include a field `url` specific to each stargazer.
 If you follow this URL, the GitHub API will return additional information for the user, including the number of their followers.

 Let's update our stargazer data with this additional information: